Kompoman32/Reforger-ProjectSonar/tutorial/README.md

 6. execute ```./getTimes.ps1``` with first argument of directory with music tracks **in brackets**

 > [!IMPORTANT]
->  Brackets around path and backslash at the end of the path are important
+>  Quotes around path and backslash at the end of the path are important

 7. If you need - revert old execution policy by ```Set-ExecutionPolicy <remembered-policy>```.